Rent a Motorcycle in San Francisco or California

 I used Riders Share as a motorcycle owner for a few months towards the tail end of my stay in San Francisco, and can vouch for the quality of (most) riders.

-What this is and how to get it
+What Peer-to-Peer Motorcycle Rental is and how to get it

 As you know, as a rider, most people don't ride their motorcycles most of the time.
 Riders Share is an opportunity for people to make money off assets sitting around, renting them out for quite cheaply — as low as $20-30 a day for extended rentals of an older motorcycle.